APPLICATION Getting started

 - Official letter or certificate of good standing from the bar association or bar council (This must outline the date you were called to the bar and your status as a member in good standing.)

 The NCA only accepts official law school transcripts sent directly by the law school that issued them and letters of good standing sent directly by the organization that issued them.
+The NCA will not accept these documents if you send them to us.

 All documents remain the property of the NCA.
 If you want us to return your pre-law university transcripts, please include a copy of them along with the originals.
 We will keep the copies and return the originals to you.